Catholic Church sexual abuse cases: Civil lawsuits

 In July 2003, the Roman Catholic Archdiocese of Louisville paid $25.7 million to "settle child sexual-abuse allegations made in 240 lawsuits naming 34 priests and other church workers."

 According to The Boston Globe, the Archdiocese of Boston secretly settled child sexual abuse claims against at least 70 priests from 1992 to 2002.
 In 2003, the Archdiocese of Boston also settled a large case for $85 million with 552 alleged victims.

 In April 2007, the Roman Catholic Archdiocese of Portland in Oregon agreed to a $75 million settlement with 177 claimants and the Roman Catholic Archdiocese of Seattle agreed to a $48 million settlement with more than 160 victims.

 In July 2008, the Roman Catholic Archdiocese of Denver agreed "to pay $5.5 million to settle 18 claims of childhood sexual abuse."

 Addressing "a flood of abuse claims" five dioceses (Tucson, Arizona; Spokane, Washington; Portland, Oregon; Davenport, Iowa, and San Diego) got bankruptcy protection.
-Eight Catholic diocese have declared bankruptcy due to sex abuse cases from 2004 to 2011.
+Eight Catholic dioceses have declared bankruptcy due to sex abuse cases from 2004 to 2011.

 The cost to the Church of providing for victim restitution settlements increased rapidly.
 Taking into account sums awarded to victims by juries, out-of-court settlements and legal fees, estimates went from $0.5 billion by the late 1990s to more than $2.6 billion in 2009.
 Roman Catholics spent $615 million on sex abuse cases in 2007.

-The great number of compensatory settlements levied on the Church made it necessary for dioceses to reduce their ordinary operating expenses, some even closing churches and parochial schools in order to raise the funds to make these payments.
+The great number of compensatory settlements levied on the Church made it necessary for dioceses to reduce their ordinary operating expenses, some even closing churches and parochial schools to raise the funds to make these payments.
 Several dioceses chose to declare Chapter 11 bankruptcy as a way to litigate settlements while protecting enough church assets needed for the maintaining of operations.
 In some cases, the dioceses filed bankruptcy just before civil suits against them were about to go to trial.
 This had the effect of producing the mandate that forced pending and future lawsuits against the Church to be settled in bankruptcy court.
 In 2007, the sexual abuse scandal cost each of the 195 dioceses "an average of $300,000 annually."

 Several dioceses adopted the preemptive practice of transferring the majority of their assets to their parishes and foundations before declaring bankruptcy, thereby decreasing the money available for settlement compensation.
 The Vatican's complicit involvement in this practice varied by case.
 In some cases, the Vatican had to approve the transfer of large amounts to foundations in order to shield them from seizure; in others it guided and supervised such transactions.